shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 For more information, see [Working with Multiple Cron Instances](/docs/cookbook/working-with-multiple-cron-instances.md) cookbook or you can read about [Cron in general](/docs/introduction/cron.md).

+#### fix-annotations
+Makes static analysis tools understand the extended code in your project by changing annotations and adding `@property` and `@method` annotations to relevant classes.

+You can read more in the ["Framework extensibility" article](./framework-extensibility.md#making-the-static-analysis-understand-the-extended-code).

 #### grunt
 Builds CSS from LESS via Grunt.